Lucidchart

 Lucidchart is a web-based diagramming application that allows users to visually collaborate on drawing, revising and sharing charts and diagrams, and improve processes, systems, and organizational structures.
 It is produced by Lucid Software Inc., based in Utah, United States and co-founded by Ben Dilts and Karl Sun.
-Lucidchart is used by companies such as Google, GE, NBC Universal, and Amazon.

 History

 In January 2011, Lucid Software Inc. was incorporated in Delaware through the conversion of Lucidchart, LLC, a Utah limited liability company formed in April 2009.
 In 2010, Lucid announced that it had integrated Lucidchart into the Google Apps Marketplace.

 In 2011, Lucid raised $1 million in seed funding from 500 Startups, 2M Companies, K9 Ventures, and several angel investors.

 On October 17, 2018, Lucid announced it had raised an additional $72 million from Meritech Capital, Spectrum Equity and ICONIQ Capital.

 In 2020, Lucid launched a digital whiteboarding capability called Lucidspark.

 In 2021, Lucid launched a digital cloud visualization capability called Lucidscale.